Mountain Province Diamonds Inc - Asset Resilience Ratio

 Asset Resilience Ratio Trend (1995–2014)

 This chart shows how Mountain Province Diamonds Inc's Asset Resilience Ratio has changed over time.
-See what is Mountain Province Diamonds Inc's book value for net asset value and shareholders' equity analysis.
+See Mountain Province Diamonds Inc net asset quality index to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time